ivelasq/pipedream/blog/bookdown-manuscript/index.md

 So now you have a bookdown!
 And you eagerly look at your accomplishment and it is great.
 But how do we find out what else we can do with {bookdown}?

-## Snooping on others' Github files
+## Snooping on others' GitHub files

-When I do not know how to do something in R, I look at people who I want to emulate and snoop on their Github repository pages.
+When I do not know how to do something in R, I look at people who I want to emulate and snoop on their GitHub repository pages.
 It is so incredibly handy (and wonderful) that others post their code for all to see.

 This is how we learned just how to even start using bookdown (copying people's files, seeing what happened when we ran them), but also the creative ways that others went about customizing their books.